A group of people in business attire who each hold key roles during a public company audit

 2. Securities & Exchange Commission (SEC)

 The SEC has oversight authority over the PCAOB, including approval of rules, standards, and budget proposals.
 The SEC also reviews all PCAOB reports before they are released publicly, ensuring accuracy and compliance with federal securities laws.
 Additionally, they investigate possible violations of federal securities laws related to public companies’ financial statements and disclosure documents.
-After submitting Form 10-K, the SEC can provide feedback or request more information as needed.
+They also review Form 10-K filings and can request additional documentation as needed.
+SEC regulations are the foundation of financial transparency in public markets, including compliance with SOX 404(a) and, for larger filers, SOX 404(b).

 3. SEC Counsel